Nider001/Borderlands-2-rebalance-mod/README.md

 8. Enemy respawn delay is increased
 9. Enemy shield capacity is increased to promote the usage of shock weapons
 10. Base damage of all pistols is reduced by 10%
+11. Base damage of all shotguns is increased by 10%
-11. Base accuracy of all SMGs is reduced by 10%
+12. Base accuracy of all SMGs is reduced by 10%
-12. Base damage of Grenade Mods is reduced by 25%, elemental damage is reduced by 50%
+13. Base damage of Grenade Mods is reduced by 25%, elemental damage is reduced by 50%
-13. Launcher ammo pickup ammo count is reduced from 4 to 2
+14. Launcher ammo pickup ammo count is reduced from 4 to 2
-14. Launcher ammo cost is increased by 50%
+15. Launcher ammo cost is increased by 50%
-15. Enemy damage reduction/bonus (that they recieve when level difference between the player and enemy unit is too high) is now capped at 10% when level difference reaches 3
+16. Enemy damage reduction/bonus (that they recieve when level difference between the player and enemy unit is too high) is now capped at 10% when level difference reaches 3
-16. Health of all badass enemies (including bosses) is increased by 50%
+17. Health of all badass enemies (including bosses) is increased by 50%
-17. Health of main story bosses is increased further
+18. Health of main story bosses is increased further
-18. Enemies now have a 30% chance to carry a different weapon type instead of the base one (e.g. Marauders may to use Assault Rifles or Launchers instead of Shotguns).
+19. Enemies now have a 30% chance to carry a different weapon type instead of the base one (e.g. Marauders may to use Assault Rifles or Launchers instead of Shotguns).
 Allowed selection of weapon types varies depending on primary weapon
-19. Basic enemy AI (everything that uses standard firearms) is set to prioritize spraying over burst-firing
+20. Basic enemy AI (everything that uses standard firearms) is set to prioritize spraying over burst-firing
-20. Cooldown of Gunzerking ability is increased by 50%
+21. Cooldown of Gunzerking ability is increased by 50%
-21. Golden Chest is no longer guaranteed to contain purple gear
+22. Golden Chest is no longer guaranteed to contain purple gear
-22. Torgue Vending Machines are no longer allowed to have legendary gear as an item of the day (replaced with purple gear instead)
+23. Torgue Vending Machines are no longer allowed to have legendary gear as an item of the day (replaced with purple gear instead)
-23. Torgue Vending Machines no longer sell weapons (excluding item of the day) and provide free ammo instead
+24. Torgue Vending Machines no longer sell weapons (excluding item of the day) and provide free ammo instead
-24. Bonus enemy stats for extra coop players are significantly reduced
+25. Bonus enemy stats for extra coop players are significantly reduced